2nd Edition

 Author Franklyn E. Dailey Jr. comments: :Thomas Cooper had a worthy objective.
 Trying to get boats lowered after a torpedoing led to: (1) lifeboats on low side capsizing immediately because ship was already listed too far (2) lifeboats falling back onto the deck, for the same reason, applied to boats on the high side of the listing ship (3) and for boats hanging from a ship going down by the bow or stern, a lifeboat hanging by one davit after the falls slacked or snapped on the other davit, throwing occupants into the water.
 For those interested in going to the NMU archives for an article cited by Donna Cuzze, my (author Dailey's) guess on publication date would be late 1956.
 I have studied carefully the NMU News article covering Tom Cooper's idea that gravity was not the best way to launch lifeboats.
 I believe the editor failed to capture the essence of Tom's motivation in one crucial sentence.
 Remember, Tom almost froze overnight in his lifeboat after the Chatham sank.
 Tom was impressed with his own survival.
 He was tuned to the consequences particularly because he survived the Chatham sinking, and because he had personal friends on the Dorchester.
 Tom was aware in 1943 of the terrible loss of life because so many of the Dorchester men were in the water.
 Tom Cooper's objective was to increase the success rate in launching lifeboats and keep more of the immediately surviving personnel alive by giving them a lifeboat chance to live.
 I have taken the liberty of putting brackets on the following sentence in the NMU News article which reads: [What impressed him particularly was the grim fact that hundreds of men who had gotten safely away from the ship in lifeboats were frozen to death before dawn.]
 I think the editor and Tom failed to communicate when that sentence was written.
 Tom surely did not have the chance as an author to proof the sentence.
 I believe that sentence should not have included the phrase, "in lifeboats."
 Tom did watch some men freeze in lifeboats and get permanent injury from frostbite.
 But they, and he, survived.
 But, the entire thrust of his idea was to have lifeboats successfully launched in order to give more men the opportunity to be in a lifeboat, and not in the water, where they would surely freeze to death in minutes, not in hours!
 The last four paragraphs of the NMU News article emphasize lifeboats.
 It is the lifeboat, the successful launch of the lifeboat, that will save lives.
 It is the lifeboats that did not get launched from the Dorchester that caused so much loss of life.
 Dorchester was as much a part of Tom Cooper's motivation as Chatham.
 Chatham taught him, Dorchester convinced him.

-August 19, 2007.
-The lines in this Appendix are not in the book,"Joining The War At Sea 1939-1945", ISBN 0966625102 or in the new Third Edtion 0966625145..
-The Third Edition is now available.
-See Order Book link below.
-No material has been removed from the 2nd Edition but prewar pages have been condensed and inserted in the back of the book so that WW I I action begins sooner in the new edition, ISBN 0966625145.
+In the Fourth Edition, no material has been removed from the earlier editions but prewar pages have been condensed and inserted in the back of the book so that WW I I action begins sooner in the new edition, ISBN 0966625153.
 Now in 6x9 format with new covers and photos improved.
 For those who have purchased any published edition, a download of this material is authorized.
-Order Book